santanafabio/pyfingerprint/README.md

 ## Installation

-There are two ways of installing PyFingerprint: Installation of the stable or latest version.
+There are two ways of installing PyFingerprint: Installation of the **stable** or **development** version.
 The stable version is distributed through the PM Code Works APT repository and is fully tested but does not contain the latest changes.

 ### Installation of the stable version

-Add PM Code Works repository
+Add PM Code Works repository:

 * Debian 9/Ubuntu 16 & 17: